Aftercare

 Take it easy during the initial healing phase and avoid heavy sweating or strenuous activities while the second skin is in place as sweat can accumulate underneath the bandage.
 If beads of sweat accumulate in the bandage, please remove.

-When you're ready to remove the second skin, repeat the removal and cleansing process explained above.
-Once washed and completely dry, apply a thin layer of light unscented lotion with clean hands.
-Avoid heavy creams or ointments as they can create an overly moist environment that can trap bacteria leading to infection or cause deep scabbing.
+When you're ready to remove the second skin (this is more easily done in the shower), pull the second skin off parallel to your skin like a command strip.
+Wash with liquid soap, pat dry with paper towel and apply a thin layer of light unscented lotion with clean hands.
+Avoid heavy creams or ointments as they can create an overly moist environment that can trap bacteria leading to infection or scabbing.
 Repeat the cleansing and moisturizing process twice a day until your tattoo is completely healed.

 Once your bandage is off, always wear clean, loose fitting clothing that covers your tattoo to protect from dirt and bacteria during the initial healing phase.